-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions AACSB: Reflective thinking skills Question Status: Previous Edition
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions AACSB: Reflective thinking

 - 99) Why is efficiency desirable? - A) It results in an equal distribution of income. - B) It results in zero unemployment. - C) It makes best use of the finite resources we have. - D) It is the most politically popular solution.